Isfahan: Other sites

-Isfahan has other places to visit, including Atashgah – a Zoroastrian fire temple, New Julfa (1606), Pigeon Towers that are placed all around the city namely 22 towers inside Gavart, Hase – 17th century, Isfahan Observatory, Asarkhane Shahi.
+Other cultural sites include the Atashgah of Isfahan, a Zoroastrian fire temple; Isfahan Observatory; and Asarkhane Shahi.

+Ancient pigeon towers are found across the city, with 22 towers in Gavart alone.

 International relations

 Since 1994, Isfahan has been a member of the League of Historical Cities and a full member of Inter-City Intangible Cultural Cooperation Network.

-The Chinese have expressed readiness to be the first country that opens a consulate in a diplomatic zone in the central city.

-Isfahan allows Afghan nationals to reside in the city.
-In 2019, prior to a census, it was predicted there would be 250,000 undocumented Afghanis.

-There are plans to create a diplomatic district next to the Imam Khamenei international convention center where foreign countries would locate their consulates.
+There are plans to create a diplomatic district next to the Imam Khamenei International Convention Center where foreign countries would locate their consulates.
+China has expressed readiness to be the first country to open a consulate in the zone.

 The building housing the General Consulate of the Russian Federation in Isfahan is a registered cultural heritage site.

-The Isfahan municipality created a citizen diplomacy service program to boost establishing connections with sister cities around the world.
+The Isfahan municipality created a citizen diplomacy service program to encourage connections with sister cities around the world.